Prestwick: Climate

+Prestwick has an oceanic climate (Köppen: Cfb).

 Sport and recreation

 St. Ninian's Park, nicknamed The Oval, is a public park located in the centre, and consists of 2 full size football pitches with indoor changing rooms, a tennis centre with 3 indoor courts and 8 outdoor, a 25m indoor swimming pool and gym, indoor bowling green and cricket club.

 Prestwick Golf Club is a classic links golf course, built on the rolling sandy land between the beach and the hinterland.
 The course is near the Prestwick airport, and some holes run along railway tracks on the eastern side of the course.
 The Open Championship originated at the club, and was played there 24 times between 1860 and 1925.

-Famous sportspeople from Prestwick are footballers Bob Anderson, Craig Conway, James Forrest, Giovanni Moscardini, Andrew Thomson, footballer turned MP Ian Welsh, professional wrestler Drew McIntyre and figure skater Lewis Gibson.
+Famous sportspeople from Prestwick are footballers Bob Anderson, Craig Conway, James Forrest, Giovanni Moscardini, Andrew Thomson, footballer turned MP Ian Welsh, professional wrestler Drew McIntyre, professional golfer William McGowan and figure skater Lewis Gibson.